 - only eating moderate amounts of red meat: 65-100g of cooked red meat, 3-4 times a week

-- avoiding consumption of processed meats – such as salami, frankfurts, bacon and ham – which are high in fat and sodium (sodium chloride and sodium nitrate)
+- avoiding consumption of processed meats – such as salami, frankfurts, bacon and ham – that contain nitrate and nitrate preservatives and are high in fat and sodium (salt)

 - avoiding burnt or charred meat.